 To start this off, I disliked Logan's voice actor.
 He tried too hard to sound tough and his voice was too young for the role.
 Logan is a very old man even though his body doesn't show it, both his voice and mannerisms do.
 His voice to me sounds like a kid trying to sound older and he acts like a 20-year-old trying to act cool (take a drink for every one-liner I dare you).Second,

 he doesn't really act like Logan and at times it feels like they would shoehorn in lines or words to make it seem like he is Logan but really it just came off as weird.
-Off of Logan, there is Mariko, in my opinion, the anime gave her no backbone, in the original comic the reason she didn't fight back is because she had a strong sense of honor and was already married by the time Logan found her. in the end, it was shown that she was planning on killing her father and then herself if Logan didn't get here in time.
-In this anime, she just sits around and sighs as she waits for Logan to save her. she is not married yet and when we get moments to see what she thinks it's just "Oh logan~"
+Off of Logan, there is Mariko, in my opinion, the anime gave her no backbone, in the original comic the reason she didn't fight back is because she had a strong sense of honor and was already married by the time Logan found her. in the end, it was shown that she was planning on killing her father and then herself if Logan didn't get there in time.
+In this anime, she just sits around and sighs as she waits for Logan to save her. she is not even married yet and when we get moments to see what she thinks it's just "Oh logan~"

 So, once again, I’m looking into the world of Madhouse / Marvel Anime and to see how the next disappoint—I meant, installment of their comic book counterparts and as you can see by the title description, you know what it is.